youfbi008/discourse-plugin-tagger/README.md

 ## Changelog:

+ * 2014-04-08
+  - fix bug of missing tags after creating new topic
+  - show composer tags only in desktop view for now, refs #1

  * 2014-03-18
   - first initial version launched

 ## TODO